Covid-19 travel restrictions

 If you have a connecting flight on another airline, including our partner Delta Air Lines, you'll also need to add your Known Traveller Number (KTN) to your booking with them.

-I booked separate tickets on different airlines?
-The connecting airline is not responsible, you will need to contact the airline you are due to fly with.
+The connecting airline is not responsible, and you will need to contact the airline you are due to fly with.
 You may need to purchase a new ticket.